Compare · Synergi alternative · FlowSync, the WorkSync engineering platform

 The cleanest pattern: FlowSync sits in front of Synergi, not on top of it.
 Model Builder ingests PDFs, GIS, equipment datasheets, and as-builts into the canonical asset model.
 That model exports cleanly into Synergi for the deep transient and integrity workflows your team already runs there.
 Your engineers stop doing data entry.
 Synergi gets fresh, validated input.
 Daily-driver scenarios run inside FlowSync; the once-a-year integrity submission still runs in Synergi.

-Net effect: same Synergi seats, same regulatory acceptance, but the engineering team gets weeks of capacity back per quarter and the model never goes six months stale.
+Net effect: same Synergi seats, same regulatory acceptance, but the engineering team gets weeks of capacity back per quarter and the model stays synced to live source data instead of waiting on the next manual rebuild.
 Co-existence is the default recommendation, not migration.
 We will tell you honestly which scenarios still belong in Synergi.

 “Our model build was always the bottleneck.
 Two weeks per asset before anyone could run a scenario.
 WorkSync gave us the populated model in an afternoon.
 We still run integrity work in Synergi, but the daily questions get answered the same day they come in.”